-Degree Audit is currently available for most undergraduate and graduate programs, and will be available for law students soon.
+Degree Audit is currently available for most undergraduate, graduate and law programs.

 The computer-generated report provides a real-time snapshot of how a student's courses are are applied to the requirements within their program of study, and provides a summary of outstanding courses or requirements.

 The Office of the University Registrar utilizes Degree Audit to conduct the final review of degree requirements for all students with a completed online graduation application.

 Students and advisors can access Degree Audit by logging in to CampusNet.

 Degree Audit is an advising tool that outlines graduation requirements in conjunction with the student record, and enrollment.

 It shows an undergraduate's progress toward meeting requirements in three of the main components that make up an undergraduate degree at CSU: university, college and major/minor requirements.

 It outlines each requirement and shows the courses that a student has taken up to that point that meet the requirement.
 Students with an incomplete requirement can click on a link that will show them a list of courses that can be used to satisfy the requirement.